Frequently Asked Questions

 What does it mean to be a “good fit”?

-• You’re open to exploring your past, your patterns, and what it means to be fully yourself
+You’re open to exploring your past, patterns, and inner experiences

 What if we’re not a good fit?

-If it turns out I’m not the right therapist for you, that’s absolutely okay.
-I’m always happy to offer referrals to help you find someone who feels like a better match.
-This work is too important to settle.
+That’s completely okay.
+I’m happy to help you find someone who feels right - this work is too important to settle.

 How do I schedule a first session?

 Start by scheduling a free 15-minute phone consultation.
-This gives us a chance to talk about what’s bringing you in, answer any questions, and see if we feel like a good fit to work together.
-If it feels aligned, we’ll schedule your first full session.
+We’ll talk about what’s bringing you in, answer any questions, and see if working together feels right.
+If so, we’ll schedule your first full session.

 What states do you work in?

-I’m licensed to provide therapy in both California, Colorado and Oregon.
+I’m licensed to provide therapy in both California, Pennsylvania and Oregon.
 As long as you are physically located in one of those three states at the time of our sessions, we can work together.
+All sessions are virtual, so you can meet with me from the comfort of your own home.

 What Therapy Is Like

 I’m relational, intuitive, and collaborative.
-I show up as a real person - warm, steady, and curious (and often utilizing humor) - and I invite you to do the same.
-I draw from a variety of approaches, including psychodynamic, humanistic, parts-informed, and systems-oriented perspectives.
-That means we might explore your past, your relationships, your inner dialogue, and your values - all in service of creating meaningful change.
+I show up as a real person - warm, steady, and curious (and often with a sense of humor) - and invite you to do the same.
+Therapy may include exploring your past, relationships, inner dialogue, emotions, or values, all in service of deeper self-understanding and meaningful change.

 What kinds of things do people come to therapy for?

-Whatever brings you here is valid.
-If you’re wondering whether therapy could help, that’s often reason enough to begin.
+If you’re wondering whether therapy could help, that’s often reason enough to start.

 Structure and Scheduling